projectcapsule/capsule/docs/operator/mtb/block-use-of-existing-persistent-volumes.md

 **Description:** Avoid a tenant to mount existing volumes`.

-**Rationale:** Tenants have to be assured that their Persisten Volumes cannot be reclaimed by other tenants.
+**Rationale:** Tenants have to be assured that their Persistent Volumes cannot be reclaimed by other tenants.

 **Audit:**